pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_introduction/chapter.md

 ...
 ```

+## Running Multiple Playbooks Concurrently

+Embedded Ansible playbooks can be run concurrently against several different inventories, with the following caveats:

+* If an SCM repository is set to "update on launch", then its playbooks are not run concurrently.
+Any additional playbook jobs run from the same repository will be held pending behind the SCM update.
+The SCM repository will not update until after the currently running job has completed.

+* There is a limit of one concurrent job for each inventory.
+In practice the embedded Ansible engine creates a unique inventory object for each static or dynamic `hosts` list defined for each playbook method or playbook service.

 ## Embedded Ansible Configuration

 Embedded Ansible has a small customisation section in the **Configuration -> Advanced** settings list, as follows: